 a pipeline

-if you start a business and need dedicated infrastructure, you're already in the ecosystem. upgrade from commons to a full SMB membership with a dedicated instance, SLA, and support.
+if you start a business and need dedicated infrastructure, you're already in the cooperative. upgrade from community to a full business membership with a dedicated instance, SLA, and support.

 same codebase. same features. the difference is infrastructure, support, and guarantees — not artificial feature gates.